 A portrait of my broken family, outside the constraints of space and time and discretion.

 A person flawed or spoiled in character or worth.
-A person no longer desirable or valuable because of something that happened.
+A person no longer desirable or valuable because of something that has happened.

-“ Somehow every indignity the female suffers ultimately comes to be symbolized in a sexuality that is held to be her responsibility, her shame.
+“Somehow every indignity the female suffers ultimately comes to be symbolized in a sexuality that is held to be her responsibility, her shame.
 It can be summarized in one four-letter word.
 And the word is not fuck, it’s cunt.
 Our self-contempt originates in this; in knowing that we are cunt”

 Kate Millett

-Moments of a remembered childhood.
+Moments remembered from a childhood.

 I WOULDN'T DO THAT IF I WERE YOU